 Financial controllers need to leverage software like Chargebee that bridges such gaps with powerful integrations and makes your financial operations a breeze.

 3. Leverage Data and Communicate Effectively

-It’s also crucial to set up smooth communication cadences with other departments like the revenue, sales, marketing, etc., to ensure that important directives don’t slip through the cracks.
+It’s also crucial to set up smooth communication cadences with other departments like the revenue, sales, and marketing teams to ensure that important directives don’t slip through the cracks.